Last updated 29 Oct, 2018

 You can pay us with complete assurance that NO reference to Cuba will be included in anyway on your credit card or bank statements.

-The following books are written by Americans who have travelled to Cuba, and contain well written sections about legal issues and practicalities, travel restrictions, the ofac, and travel license categories.
+The following books are written by Americans who have traveled to Cuba, and contain well written sections about legal issues and practicalities, travel restrictions, the ofac, and travel license categories.

 - Cuba Information Manual: The Definitive Guide to Legal and Illegal Travel to Cuba - Michael Bellows 2009.